Theology and Spirituality amid the Crises of Modernity

 "This ambitious and ultimately successful book will fundamentally change how theologians understand prayer.
 Prevot handles the most complex philosophical and theological figures with skill, from Heidegger to Balthasar, from Cone to Marion.
 Writing about prayer tends to be fluffy or dismissive, but Prevot manages to be both rigorous and graceful.
 As the title advertises, this book brings together thought and prayer—lucidly, powerfully, and elegantly.
 It is a must-read for all theologians thinking and praying today." —Vincent Lloyd, Syracuse University

-"With clarity, breadth, and depth, Andrew Prevot reintroduces the subject of prayer within theology as the quest for a synthesis of prayer with thought.
-It is unusual for a scholar to dare—and to have the intellectual patience needed—to bring Hans Urs von Balthasar on doxology and his postmetaphysical interlocutors into nuanced engagement with German political theology, with Latin American liberation theology, but above all and to the greatest effect, with the heritage of the narratives and music of African American slaves as honored and interrogated by black theologian James Cone.
+“With clarity, breadth, and depth, Andrew Prevot reintroduces the subject of prayer within theology as the quest for a synthesis of prayer with thought.
+It is unusual for a scholar to dare—and to have the intellectual patience needed—to bring Hans Urs von Balthasar on doxology and his postmetaphysical interlocutors into nuanced engagement with German political theology, with Latin American liberation theology, and above all, and to the greatest effect, with the heritage of the narratives and music of African American slaves as honored and interrogated by black theologian James Cone.
 Prevot proposes that prayer, thought in terms of doxology and liberation, can provide an effective protest against secularity and violence.
-This is an unusually good book that should be widely read and discussed." —Bradford Hinze, Karl Rahner, S.J., Professor of Theology, Fordham University
+This is an unusually good book that should be widely read and discussed.” —Bradford Hinze, Karl Rahner, S.J., Chair in Theology, Fordham University

 "Thinking Prayer is a passionate manifesto.
 Through subtle, discriminating readings of an impressive range of contemporary philosophers and theologians, Andrew Prevot argues that the practice of Christian prayer can point us beyond the intellectual and moral crises of modernity.
 At the same time, he moves forward Christian theological discussion with a new exuberance and rigor." —Philip Endean, S.J., author of Karl Rahner and Ignatian Spirituality